uw-mad-dash/Accordion/README.md

 * The entry point of the code is main.py

-* All the option for running code is set using either command line arguments or using the config dictionaries in the beginning of the table.
+* All the option for running code is set using either command line arguments or using the config dictionaries in the beginning of the code.

 * All the details like data set loading, model configuration files are present in the **train_network** folder.